Traditional Chinese Medicine (TCM)#YinYang#ZhangFu#Meridian.

 - Stomach meridian

 ConclusionAlthough TCM is called Eastern Medicine, it has gained considerable popularity in the Western world.
-To build an advanced and powerful medicine system, maybe in the future, Western Medicine will be combined with Traditional Chinese Medicine.

 Related Articles on Chinese Herbs used in TCM: